 Because the use of NDT techniques such as ultrasonic, shear wave, borescope, and eddy current testing require the use of special equipment, personnel often have to be trained to a high level in order to properly perform the procedure and correctly interpret results.
 In cases where these methods must be used, operators should solicit the help of a firm that specializes in non-destructive testing services.
 In all cases, final inspections should be performed by a qualified quality control inspector and in accordance with American Society of Mechanical Engineers (ASME), American Welding Society (AWS), and customer-specific standards prior to being shipped.

-Stay on the lookout for the fifth blog in this series — Honiron Manufacturing: Project Success Series – Engineering & Design.
+Read another blog in this series — Honiron Manufacturing: Project Success Series – Project Management.